Childbirth Education Series

 Contraction Timing App (Kori said they just picked the first one that popped up in the google search)

 We've curated a list of videos not to set a standard of what birth 'should' look like, but videos that we think best depict variations on what physiological birth looks and sounds.
-It is meant as an offering to create/support an expanded narrative of what birth can feel like . . . please proceed with clarity and caution before watching these videos or any other 'up next' options . . . the worm hole of birth videos are VAST, and as we've talked about, while in the veils of altered state baby growing, parent becoming, and birthy-ness, one's sensitivity and suggestibility related to visual material can be quite high and watching videos of others' process may not be a supportive way to prepare for your own personal process.
+It is meant as an offering to create/support an expanded narrative of what birth can feel like . . . please proceed with clarity and caution before watching these videos or any other 'up next' options . . . the worm hole of birth videos is VAST, and as we've talked about, while in the veils of altered state baby growing, parent becoming, and birthy-ness, one's sensitivity and suggestibility related to visual material can be quite high and watching videos of others' process may not be a supportive way to prepare for your own personal process.
 Taking brief and frequent pauses before, during and after watching these sorts of videos may be a way to practice feeling resourced and checking in with your boundaries.

 Invitation for Reflection and Sharing